Ervín Černý

-Ervín Černý-Křetínský (1913 in Podomí – 30 July 2001 in Prague) was a physician and Professor of Charles University in Prague.
+Ervín Černý-Křetínský (11 November 1913 – 30 July 2001) was a Czech medical doctor, archaeologist and educator.
+He was a professor at the Charles University.

 Biography

+Černý was born on 11 November 1913 in Podomí, Moravia, Austria-Hungary.
 He acquired his college education in 1933 in the Cieszyn Silesia Region where he had lived since age 12.
 He studied medicine in Brno.
 Having been arrested by the Gestapo in November 1939, he was briefly imprisoned at Brno's Špilberk Castle and subsequently deported to the Sachsenhausen-Oranienburg Nazi concentration camp.
 As a doctor he was active at the ear, nose and throat (otolaryngology) clinics in Brno, Hradec Králové, and the Central Military Hospital in Prague.
 He was named associate professor (1951) and full professor (1965) of Charles University in Prague.

 Ervín Černý lived in Prague but visited Podomí several times every year.
-He died on July 30, 2001, after a traffic accident.
+He died on 30 July 2001, after a traffic accident.

 Medicine

 Ervín Černý devoted himself mainly to the surgical treatment of ear, nose and throat health conditions.
 He delivered hundreds of lectures in and outside his homeland, and published 194 scientific papers, including an Atlas of Ear Surgery and Atlas of Throat Surgery, with his own illustrations.
 He was the honorary member of many Czechoslovak and international scientific organizations and his many international awards included the Czech Medical Society's Jan Evangelista Purkyně Prize, on the occasion of his 85th birthday.